Last updated: March 2026

 The 5 AI Tools Every Beginner Should Try First

-You don't need 20 tools.
+You don’t need 20 tools.
 You need 3-5 that actually help your daily work.
-For a deeper dive, see our complete guide to free AI tools.

-1. ChatGPT (chatgpt.com) — Best All-Rounder
+1. ChatGPT — Best Starting Point

 Cost: Free (basic) | $20/month for Plus

-2. Perplexity AI (perplexity.ai) — Best for Research
+2. Perplexity AI — Best for Research

 Cost: Free (unlimited basic searches)